 Translating using Weblate¶

 Thank you for interest in translating using Weblate.
-Projects can be either be set up for direct translation, or by way of accepting suggestions on behalf of users without accounts.
+Projects can either be set up for direct translation, or by way of accepting suggestions made by users without accounts.

-- Projects accepts only suggestions, which are accepted once given a defined number of votes
+The project accepts only suggestions, which are automatically validated once a defined number of votes is reached

 Options for translation project visibility: